 What’s the Average Amount of Scholarships That Students Win?

-“How much can I win in scholarships?”
-This is something lots of students wonder, but the answer is complicated.
+Lots of students wonder how much they can win in scholarships, but the answer is complicated.
 The average amount of scholarships that students can win is a difficult figure to pinpoint; there are thousands and thousands of scholarships available which range from a few hundred dollars to full ride scholarships.

 What are the top sources of scholarships?